 The best way to find out about applying to the McGill MBA Japan program is to call us at our office, or attend one of our Open House Sessions in Tokyo.

 Supporting documents can be uploaded after the on-line application has been submitted.
-Documentation, test score, etc., can be uploaded into the system after February 14th.

 Early application is recommended.